mmomtchev/Forez/README.md

 His third marriage is to Princess Mahault (Matilda) of Courtenay, countess of Nevers.
 This marriage does not produce any children, and it is mostly political, as it allows to merge the two counties - Forez and Nevers - creating a very large feudal domain - and making Guy IV one of the most prominent French counts.

+According to [#11], page 141, Guy IV of Forez would sometimes sign acts as Guy of Nevers (*try to find a more accurate, peer-reviewed reference for this fact than #11*)

 #### Feudal wars of 1230s

 He takes part in a number of small feudal conflicts during the 1230s against his neighbors - including Prince Thibault 4 of Champagne - the future leader of the Barons Crusade.
 Previously, they had been close allies.
 He is considered an accomplished military commander.